willymcallister/willymcallister.github.io/_articles/voltage-divider.md

 ----

 ### Where we're headed
 {:.no_toc}

-A "voltage divider" is the pattern of two resistor in series, with an input voltage applied to both ends and an output voltage measured across one of the resistors.
+A *voltage divider* is the pattern of two resistor in series, with an input voltage applied to both ends and an output voltage measured across one of the resistors.

 The output voltage is a function of the input voltage and the ratio of resistor values,